stephenbalogun/styles-conference/README.md

 # styles-conference
-My styles conference demo website
+My styles conference demo website.
+One of the first project I designed during the alt-school africa front-end engineering programme.